-Still, it can be a difficult task to pick the best Medicare plan.
+Still, it can be a difficult task to pick the best Medicare plan for your needs.
 Let's simplify the process by looking at Original Medicare, then discussing how Medicare Part C (Medicare Advantage) plans and Medicare Supplement (Medigap plans) work and take a closer look at the difference between Medigap and Medicare Advantage.

 Medicare is health insurance for:

-Original Medicare is broken up into two parts: Part A (for hospitalization) and Part B (for medical services).
-In most cases, there is no cost for Part A.
+Original Medicare is broken into two parts: Part A (for hospitalization) and Part B (for medical services).
+In most cases, there is no cost for Medicare Part A.

 But you would have to pay a $471 monthly premium for Medicare Part A if you only paid Medicare taxes for 29 quarters or less (about 7.25 years).
 And if you paid Medicare taxes between 30-39 quarters (7.5 years to 9.75 years), the standard Part A premium is $259.